-There’s a lot of life in Toronto and though we didn’t get to experience it at it’s peak, we had a good time bar hopping on a Monday night!
+There’s a lot of life in Toronto!
+We didn’t get to experience it at it’s peak, we had a good time bar hopping on a Monday night!
 I was also pleasantly surprise to see how many people were out and about on a Monday night (also because there was a Blue Jays game).

 The Entertainment District was bumpin’!
 I loved it- the streets were filled with stores ranging from boutiques to restaurants to clothing chains and bars.
-We could see the CN Tower in all it’s lit up beauty and the streets were filled with bars and restaurants all in close proximity.
-Had the best chicken strips and Caesars!
+We could see the CN Tower in all it’s beauty and the streets were bustling with bars and restaurants.
+We found ourselves eating the best chicken strips and Caesars!
 The buzzing night life reminds me of my trip to Japan!

 Basically one of the highlights of my life- no exaggeration!

-If you know me personally, you’d know that I love pandas- count the number of panda plushies I own and you’d get a pretty good idea how obsessed I am haha.
-So imagine how nuts I went when I finally saw a panda in real life for the very first time.
+If you know me personally, you’d know that I love pandas.
+Please count the number of panda plushies I own and you’d get a pretty good idea how obsessed I am.
+So, imagine how nuts I went when I finally saw a panda in real life for the very first time.

-I was on the verge of tears and braved through the crazy Toronto downpour just so I could see them not once, but twice.
+I was on the verge of tears and was totally fine running through the crazy Toronto downpour just so I could see them not once, but twice.

 But yes, if you ever get the chance, visit the Toronto Zoo!
 It’s a whole lot of family fun.